Evexi/Evexi/readme.md

 ##### Clear

-Clear ALL the items from storage (user_files directory).
-Will return a count of how many items have been deleted.
+Clears ALL the items from storage (user_files directory) and will return a count of the number of deleted items.
 No errors are returned from this function.

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'storage.clear'}), '*');